Ambrosio José Gonzales: Cuban revolutionary

-In 1848, Gonzales joined with a secret organization, the Havana Club, for Cuba to be annexed by the United States to liberate the island from Spanish rule.
+In 1848, Gonzales joined with a secret organization, the Havana Club, for Cuba to be annexed by the United States.
 That aim was actively shared by many Americans.
 The movement found encouragement from a surge of expansionism in the United States, particularly in its South, after the U.S. annexation of Texas in 1845.

 The group pursued its goal of annexation by a combination of financial, diplomatic, and military means.
 His association and influence with prominent US Southerners led him to author a manifesto encouraging US to annex Cuba.
 By 1849, Gonzales became interested in the revolutionary plans of Venezuelan General Narciso López, who ultimately led several military expeditions, known as filibusters, to try to liberate Cuba from Spain rule.
 Between 1849 and 1851, Gonzales accompanied López in several of his filibuster expeditions.
 The Spanish authorities set up a trap to capture López, but López was able to escape and sought asylum in the United States.

-In 1849, Gonzales became a naturalized US citizen under a law that offered citizenship to free whites who had lived in the country for at least three years before the age of 21.
+In 1849, Gonzales became a naturalized US citizen under a law that offered citizenship to white people who had lived in the country for at least three years before the age of 21.
 Thereafter, he was commissioned by the Junta of Havana to seek help from General William J. Worth, a United States veteran of the Mexican–American War.
-Together with Worth, Gonzales was to prepare an expedition of 5,000 North American veterans, who would disembark in Cuba and aid the Cuban patriots, headed by López, who would rise in arms.
+Together with Worth, Gonzales was to prepare an expedition of 5,000 American veterans, who would disembark in Cuba and aid the Cuban patriots, headed by López, who would rise in arms.
 The plan did not materialize because of Worth's untimely death.